walterxie/BayesianInference/README.md

 ## Example 1

+For a flipping coin example, assuming the probability to get the head can be between 0 and 1, then what is the posterior given the observed data:

 - [b11d100.pdf](b11d100.pdf) uses beta(1,1) prior given 100 flips 65 heads;
 - [b55d100.pdf](b55d100.pdf) is beta(5,5) prior given 100 flips 65 heads;
 - [b11d4.pdf](b11d4.pdf) is beta(1,1) prior given 4 flips 4 heads;